 Visiting the Vet

 If a day of fasting, a bland diet and a little extra fiber don't return your dog's poop back to normal in a couple of days, he should see his vet.
-The vet can review his symptoms, medical history and run appropriate tests, including fecal samples, to determine if there's something more complicated causing mucousy stool and diarrhea.
+The vet can review his symptoms, medical history and run appropriate tests, including fecal samples as well as a urine test to determine if there's something more complicated causing mucusy stool and diarrhea.
 Treatment depends on the cause, and can include medication such as antibiotics or dietary adjustments.